simonsayzdis/hyde/_posts/2017-11-02-threelittlepigs.md

 ---
 layout: post
-title: Introducing Hyde
+title: Three little Pigs and Their Tenants
 ---
-## Three Little Pigs and Their Tenants

 Once upon a time, there was a Suidae, a family of pigs, in a forest.
 There was mama pig, papa pig, and their three piglets.
 The oldest one is Bacin, the middle one is Heg, and the youngest one is Gees.
 They had a good relationship with each other, but they don’t like to pay attention in school.